syncfusion-content/uwp-docs/uwp/DataGrid/Localization.md

 ---
 layout: post
 title: Localization in UWP DataGrid control | Syncfusion
-description: Learn about localization support to customize the default strings in Syncfusion UWP DataGrid (SfDataGrid) control and more details.
+description: Learn here all about Localization support in Syncfusion UWP DataGrid (SfDataGrid) control and more.
 platform: uwp
 control: SfDataGrid
 documentation: ug
 ---

-# Localization
+# Localization in UWP DataGrid (SfDataGrid)

 Localization is the process of translating the application resources into different language for the specific cultures.
 You can localize the SfDataGrid by adding [resource] (https://msdn.microsoft.com/library/aa992030.aspx) file.
 Application culture can be changed by setting [CurrentUICulture](https://msdn.microsoft.com/en-us/library/system.globalization.cultureinfo.currentuiculture.aspx) before `InitializeComponent()` method.